Learn about high-risk business loans and potential financing alternatives.

 Misheloff added that small business owners can investigate other alternatives like supplier (trade) financing, borrowing from friends and family, or possibly even seeking a personal loan.
 He said that personal loans can sometimes be cheaper than business loans.

 How you finance your business is a major decision that greatly impacts your overall financial success.
-Analyze every possible funding option to determine which one is best for your business.
+Analyze every possible option to determine which one is best for your business.
 Once you receive funding, manage your cash flow wisely so you can avoid borrowing again in the future.